Outreach

 How to Get Involved

-March 7th is the 2021 walk date!
+February 25 is the 2024 walk date!
 Sign up to be a walker or donate in support of our team.
 Visit here for more information.

 Earth Care Congregations—these are congregations that have committed to the “Earth Care Pledge” and accomplished a specific number of actions that show care for God’s earth in four categories: worship, education, facilities, and outreach.
 In 2016, Westminster Presbyterian Church became the first church in Mission Presbytery to earn Earth Care Congregation status.
 We have retained that status ever since.